 How to effectively trade with Stops (Buy/Sell Stop Orders)

 Trading with stops is something that is vital to a trader’s performance.
-Stops help you to get into a trade at an opportune time and also helps you to cut your losses and thus preserving your capital when making use of stop losses.
+Stops help you to get into a trade at an opportune time.
+It is also useful to cut your losses quickly.
+As a result, stops preserves your capital.
 This is even more important for traders who tend to trade on high margin and leverage.

 Trading without setting up stop losses is akin to trade with your ego thus not wanting to be accountable and to admit that a position that you entered was a mistake.
 Also, traders tend to view stop losses as an exit strategy for your trades.
 This is incorrect however.